Table of Contents

 A biopsy for a lump in the breast involves the removal of a sample of the tissue for further analysis.
-There are several methods for performing a biopsy, and your physician will recommend one based upon where the mass is located within the breast, or the traits of the mass itself (its size and the degree of abnormality).
+There are several methods for performing a biopsy, and your physician will recommend one based on where the mass is located within the breast or the traits of the mass itself (its size and the degree of abnormality).
 The biopsy can be performed in one of several ways.

 Most breast biopsies are performed using a needle which is inserted into the breast so that a sample of cells can be extracted.
 The types of needle biopsy include:

 - Core needle biopsy.
 A core needle biopsy is the standard way to diagnose (or rule out) breast cancer.
 It is accurate in diagnosing breast cancer and doesn’t involve surgery.
 It is performed in the office (rather than in an operating room) and a small amount of local anesthetic is used.
 The provider will then remove a small sample of the lump to send off for testing.
+The American Cancer Society offers more information about this biopsy technique.

 - Stereotactic biopsy.
-A stereotactic biopsy often involves the patient laying facedown on a special table with holes through which the breast is inserted, though the patient may be put in a seated position.
+A stereotactic biopsy often involves the patient lying facedown on a special table with holes through which the breast is inserted, though the patient may be put in a seated position.
 When on the table, the inserted breast is compressed between two mammography plates so that the exact location of the mass may be determined.
 The surgeon or radiologist then makes a small incision through which a needle is inserted (or a probe), and small amounts of tissue are removed.
 Stereotactic biopsies are often employed when the mass cannot be detected either by hand or ultrasound.

 - MRI-guided core needle biopsy.
 An MRI-guided core needle breast biopsy is performed in a similar manner as the stereotactic biopsy, only MRI imaging is used to locate the mass.
 The patient lies face down on a table with the breast inserted into an opening.
 The MRI uses 3-D imaging to locate the precise location of the mass in the breast.
 A small incision is made in order to fit a core needle into the breast, which extracts a sample of the mass for further testing.